papivot/pace-docs/PKS Harbor integration.md

 > `docker login [Harbor_fqdn] -u devuser01`

 If it gives an error - `x509: certificate signed by unknown authority` - this implies that docker does not trusts a self signed cert repository and an exception needs to be made for the Harbor registry.
-To do so, as root, create /modify the file `/etc/docker/daemon.json`
+To do so, as root, create /modify the file `/etc/docker/daemon.json`  ad
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMDgxMzEwNSwtMTU1MjQyMTkwMCwxOD
+eyJoaXN0b3J5IjpbLTg3MzU1ODYyNCwxNjAwODEzMTA1LC0xNT
-g4MTIzMTExLDExOTczMzcxOTksLTQwNTczNzAzLC03NDEzODMy
+UyNDIxOTAwLDE4ODgxMjMxMTEsMTE5NzMzNzE5OSwtNDA1NzM3
-MzNdfQ==
+MDMsLTc0MTM4MzIzM119
 -->